cernops/jens/README.md

 ## What's a Jens run?

-It's an execution of jens-update, which is normally trigged by a cronjob.
+It's an execution of jens-update, which is normally trigged by a cronjob or a systemd timer triggering `jens-update.service`.
 It will determine what's new, what branches have to be updated and what environments have to be created/modified/deleted.
 The following is an example of what's typically found in the log files after a run where there was not much to do (a hostgroup got new code in the QA branch and a new environment was created):

 ```
 INFO Obtaining lock 'aijens' (attempt: 1)...